 Saturday, May 19th : Paul Erdős, mathematician – presentation by Mr. Zsolt Dömötörffy, mathematician.

-This lecture will serve as an opening to our new exhibit on this same day:
+This lecture will also serve as an opening to our new exhibit on this same day:

 “Hungarian-American Contributions to American Business, Science and Mathematics”